Are Stink Bugs Dangerous?

 What happens when stink bugs secretions comes in contact with humans?

 If stink bugs secrete their foul-smelling liquid onto human skin, it can cause discomfort and a lingering smell.
 The secretion can also cause skin irritation and discomfort in the eyes if it comes into contact.
+For a fascinating and up-close look at how stink bugs release their defensive secretions, check out this YouTube video where the act is captured under a microscope:

 How should someone handle exposure to a stink bug’s secretions?